likithgajula/python-port-scanner/README.md

 ## 📽️ Demo Video

 Watch a live demo of this scanner running on Kali Linux:
-🔗 [LinkedIn Demo Video](https://www.linkedin.com/your-demo-link) <!-- Replace this with your actual LinkedIn video link -->
+🔗 [LinkedIn Demo Video](https://www.linkedin.com/your-demo-link) <!-- Replace with your real video -->

+---

+## 🛠️ Tech Stack

+- Python 3
+- `socket` for TCP connections
+- `threading` for concurrency
+- `sys.argv` for command-line input

+---

+## ⭐ Like This Project?

+- Star the repo if you found it helpful
+- Fork it to expand or experiment
+- Share with others learning cybersecurity

+---

+## 📬 Contact

+For feedback, collaboration, or walkthroughs — connect with me on [LinkedIn](https://www.linkedin.com/in/likithgajula)

 ---